mohimanilab/molDiscovery/README.md

 small molecule identification by (i) utilizing an efficient algorithm to generate mass spectrometry fragmentations, and (ii) learning a probabilistic model to match small molecules with their mass spectra.
-A search of over six million spectra from global natural product social molecular networking infrastructure shows that our probabilistic model can correctly identify nearly twice more small molecules than previous method.
+A search of over six million spectra from global natural product social molecular networking infrastructure shows that our probabilistic model can identify nearly twice more small molecules than previous method.

 MolDiscovery is developed in collaboration of [Carnegie Mellon University](http://mohimanilab.cbd.cmu.edu) (PA, USA) and [Saint Petersburg State University](http://cab.spbu.ru) (Russia).